Schoolhouse Birdhouse

 - Cut the 5 1/2" x 2" porch.
 Notch the front corners of the porch piece 45° before attaching it to the bottom of the facade and front panel of the birdhouse (see diagrams)

 - To make the entrance hole, measure up from the top surface of the porch on the facade and make a mark at 3 1/2" centered on both sides.
-Use a 1 1/4" paddle bit to drill through the center mark, facade, and front panel.
+Use a 1 1/4" paddle bit to drill through the center mark, the facade, and the front panel.

 Schoolhouse Birdhouse - Painting